diegomarquez/game-builder/README.md

     * TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
     * Keyboard extension, block keyboard keys when pausing the game ( No Demo )
     * Extension to setup basic layers
+    * Move pause and resume logic into an extension
+    * Move default layer setup into an extension
 - Handle Adding and removing of renderer in a similar fashion to other components
 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths
 - Text